chef/chef-web-docs/chef_master/source/config_rb_analytics.rst

    * - ``actions['session_expiry']``
      - Expiration time for web client sessions (in minutes).
 If web clients are timing out too quickly, increase this setting.
 Default value: ``30``.

-paritioning
+partitioning
 ----------------------------------------------------
 The following setting is used to enable and disable partitioning on the Chef Analytics server:

 ``features['partitioning']``
-   Set this to ``false`` before running an upgrade to 1.3.0 to disable database paritioning; however, we recommend that you leave paritioning on.
+   Set this to ``false`` before running an upgrade to 1.3.0 to disable database partitioning; however, we recommend that you leave partitioning on.
 This setting must be set at the time of the 1.3.0 migration to take effect.
-See the "Upgrade With Paritions Disabled (Not Recommended)" section of the :doc:`upgrade documentation </upgrade_analytics>` for details on how to upgrade without paritioning enabled.
+See the "Upgrade With Partitions Disabled (Not Recommended)" section of the :doc:`upgrade documentation </upgrade_analytics>` for details on how to upgrade without partitioning enabled.